There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 - Add one cup of vinegar to two cups of water.

-- Pour in two teaspoonfuls of salt.
+- Pour in two teaspoons of salt and one of baking soda.

 - Mix all the ingredients together until the salt is dissolved.